Messaiga/DAWbox/README.md

 - Select 1 to check if dawbox is installed.
 - Select 2 to install dawbox.
+- Select 3 to update dawbox.
+- Select 4 to remove dawbox.
-- Select 3 to exit.
+- Select 5 to exit.